google/aqt/papers/pokebnn/README.md

 ## Reproduce PokeBNN on a Cloud TPU VM

+This readme describes how to reproduce the [PokeBNN paper](https://arxiv.org/abs/2112.00133) on a google cloud TPU virtual ma chine.

 ### Step 1: Download ImageNet Dataset

-Please refer to [this documentation](https://github.com/ychzhang/aqt/tree/main/aqt/jax_legacy/jax/imagenet#reproduce-aqt-experiments-on-gcloud-tpus) for setting up the gcloud command line tool, the cloud storage bucket, and downloading ImageNet.
+Please refer to the section `Reproduce AQT Experiments on GCloud TPUs` in [this documentation](https://github.com/ychzhang/aqt/tree/main/aqt/jax_legacy/jax/imagenet#reproduce-aqt-experiments-on-gcloud-tpus) for setting up the gcloud command line tool, the cloud storage bucket, and downloading the ImageNet dataset.

 ### Step 2: Create TPU VM and Train PokeBNN-1.0x